 The earlier you start saving, the easier things will be when it comes to booking and paying for your holiday.
-Saving in small weekly or monthly instalments is essentially what you are doing when you make repayments on your credit card, so why not get ahead of the game and save some money now?

-A regular savings account could be a great way to kick-start the savings habit and ensure you squirrel away a bit each month, or if you're planning in advance for a big trip abroad, then a short-term fixed-rate bond may be a good idea.
+A regular savings account could be a great way to kick-start the savings habit and ensure you squirrel away a bit each month, or if you're planning for a big trip abroad, then a short-term fixed-rate bond may be a good idea.